Introduction to Golang Buffer

 How does a Buffer work in the Go language?

 The buffer name itself clarifies its purposes; it allows us to give buffer storage where we can store some data and access the same data when needed.
-Like in the case of the string is a large size, there are too many strings that we will store into a variable, then we will create a buffer variable and keep storing the data onto that variable.
+In the case of the string being a large size, there are too many strings that we will store into a variable; then we will create a buffer variable and keep storing the data onto that variable.

 We will see the working of the buffer in go language with the help of the below points.